-Serling was born in Syracuse, New York to a Jewish family.
+Serling was born in Syracuse, New York, to a Jewish family.
 He was extremely talkative as a child and continued for extended periods of time without pausing for others.
 He was so oblivious when speaking that he went on for two hours nonstop during a car ride and didn't notice that none of his family members contributed.

-Training took place at Camp Toccoa, Georgia for the 511th Parachute Infantry of the 11th Airborne Division.
+Training took place at Camp Toccoa, Georgia, for the 511th Parachute Infantry of the 11th Airborne Division.
 During his time training, he took up boxing as a hobby and competed in 17 bouts.
-He lost in the second round of division finals and later attempted the Golden Gloves to no avail.
-In 1944 his unit was ordered to head to the Pacific Theatre aboard the USS Sea Pike.
+He lost in the second round of division finals and later attempted the Golden Gloves, to no avail.
+In 1944, his unit was ordered to head to the Pacific Theatre aboard the USS Sea Pike.

-In November of 1944, the 11th Airborne Division first saw combat on the island of Leyte in the Philippines.
-They did not deploy with parachutes, however, and served as light infantry.
+In November 1944, the 11th Airborne Division first saw combat on the island of Leyte in the Philippines.
+It did not deploy with parachutes, however, and served as light infantry.
 Despite his reputation of hotheadedness and passion for serving the U.S., Serling was transferred to the 511th's demolition platoon.

 Despite receiving two wounds on the island, Serling was still ready for combat and deployed with his platoon to Tagaytay Ridge in 1945 and marched on Manilla.
 Japanese forces defended the city with 17,000 troops and laid numerous traps.
 It took roughly one month to take control of the city.

-When Serling returned to civilian life, he used his G.I. benefits for medical services as well as a college education.
-With his Bachelor of Arts in Literature, Serling started his career and went on to become a voice of altruism and philosophy that resonates with us today.
+When Serling returned to civilian life, he used his GI benefits for medical services as well as a college education.
+With his bachelor of arts degree in literature, Serling started his career and went on to become a voice of altruism and philosophy that resonates with us today.

 Want to Learn About More Famous Veterans?